ctec-127/lab-no-5-iosiflivadaru/README.md

 # CTEC 127
-# Lab No. 5
+## Lab No. 5 - Drive Web Page Content Using URL Query String Parameters

 This lab will have you clone this repository down to your computer.
-Once you have cloned the repo, you are to follow the instrucitons below.
+Once you have cloned the repo, you are to follow the instructions below.

 ## Repo Contents